vladimir-aubrecht/Keyboard/readme.md

 I managed to test dimensions of casing (see photo in [Galery](#Galery)) and keyboard can be already fully assembled when 3D printed! :)
 In next couple of weeks I should get aluminium and I already have all essential components for metal casting, so you can expect short article on metal casting from 3D printed case soon.

+> :warning: Revision 1 had originally bug with 2 swapped wires for power supply for IO expanders.
+That's why PCB has those 2 wires and it was fixed in latest commits.

 # Galery

 | Description                 | Component | Revision | Picture                                                                          |